Simple, step-by-step help for getting the most out of the Choiceworks Calendar.

 Start the countdown

-Tap the "123" countdown button in the corner of your calendar.
+Tap the day of your big event so it highlights, then tap the "123" countdown button in the corner of your calendar.
+The countdown window opens for that day, and you confirm the event to start.
 This turns any event into a friendly day-by-day countdown.

 Watch the days count down